The Probability Bound and the Resource Exhaustion Argument

 ORLEF-B implies that, if beneficial large mutations did occasionally occur, more complete information concerning the circumstances would reveal them not to be fully accidental.
 ORLEF-B codifies into natural law the age-old wisdom of common sense: “Accidents don’t make machines, they break machines.”

 Due to the subtlety, complexity, and variety of biological subsystems, it will take a lot of future research to hone the ORLEF-B constant to precision (and the value of the constant will vary for different kinds of systems).
 Nonetheless, it is easy to demonstrate that the ORLEF-B constant must fall within a certain range.
 That range guarantees that the cost of generating Earth’s tree of life with a random process would be so exorbitant as to far exceed the time and physical resources available in the history of our universe.

 On a common sense level ORLEF-B merely confirms what we already know intuitively: random forces do more harm than good.
 They especially harm the fragile complex designs of sophisticated living machines.
-ORLEF-B says that, when the complexity of a machine goes beyond a critical threshold (and all of life is past that threshold), random forces will on average not progress the system, but rather degrade it, and that so much “effort” would be required to get past this natural tendency that the resource cost would be exorbitant.
+ORLEF-B says that, when the complexity of a machine goes beyond a critical threshold (and all of life is past that threshold), random forces will not be able to progress the system design, but rather will only degrade it.
+Only the rarest of exceptions is allowed, and the resource cost for those exceptions would be exorbitant.